ownedge/website/README.md

 ## 🎨 Aesthetic & Design Philosophy

-Ownedge is a love letter to **retro-futurism**, blending the raw utility of 90s tracker interfaces with the sleek, high-fidelity visuals of modern web design.
+Ownedge.com is a love letter to **retro-futurism**, blending the raw utility of terminal interfaces with the sleek, high-fidelity visuals of modern web design along with retro visual cues of the 80's and 90's.

 ### Key Visual Elements
-*   **CRT Simulation**: A multi-layered visual stack including scanlines, phosphor persistence, and curvature distortion to simulate a high-quality CRT monitor.
+*   **CRT Simulation**: A multi-layered visual stack including scanlines, phosphor burn-in persistence (disabled for performance), and noise to simulate a high-quality CRT monitor.
+*   **Light reflection**: The most bright content close to the edge, shines on the monitor bezel for a more realistic feel.
-*   **VFD (Vacuum Fluorescent Display)**: Typography and color palettes (Teals/cyans against deep blacks) mimic the luminous glow of vintage VFD equipment.
+*   **VFD (Vacuum Fluorescent Display)**: Typography and color palettes (Teals/cyans against deep blacks) mimic the luminous glow of vintage VFD equipment with animations that remind classic pinball machines.
-*   **Isometric Architecture**: UI elements like the "Speaker" and "Keyboard" indicators use isometric projection to ground the digital interface in a physical spatial context.
-*   **Music Tracker Layout**: The main navigation overlay (`TrackerOverlay`) is designed to look like a music tracker (e.g., FastTracker II, Impulse Tracker), symbolizing the raw creation of art through code.
+*   **Music Tracker Layout**: The top overlay is actually the background music track visualization like a music tracker (e.g., FastTracker II, Impulse Tracker), symbolizing the raw creation of art through code.
+*   **Keyboard navigation**: The lost art of using the keyboard as a much more efficient user interface.
+You can virtually navigate to everything on the website using only the keyboard.

 ---